ASLP-lab/DiffRhythm2/README.md

 # For inference using a reference WAV file
 bash inference.sh
 ```

+Weights will be automatically downloaded from Hugging Face upon the first run.

 Example files of lrc and reference audio can be found in `example`.